Employer Programs & Services

 As a free service, employers are allowed to schedule one session per semester.
 Our Center sends targeted emails to students to promote the event and will also provide the Zoom room.
 We recommend that you submit information session request forms 2 weeks before your intended event.
 Signing up for this service allows Career Development Center staff to directly promote your session via direct email to the student population of choice.
 We also encourage our employer partners to advertise your session as well through any department, alumni, or student connections to campus.
 Information sessions can be held in person or virtually.

 - Complete the online form and submit

 - Be sure to provide a presentation description & state what majors you are seeking

 - This information is needed to promote your event

 - A confirmation e-mail will be provided upon approval

 Source and identify specific students to interview for your positions using our free applicant tracking platform.
-An on-campus interview (OCI) job posting allows you to conduct your interviews at the CSULB Career Development Center (or virtually on our site) rather than at your own site.
+A Campus Interview job posting allows you to conduct your interviews at the CSULB Career Development Center (or virtually on our site) rather than at your own site.

-A major benefit to conducting interviews through CSULB is that an OCI posting has filters in place so that only students who meet your basic screening criteria can apply.
-Also, email blasts are sent out to eligible students to promote your OCI opportunity generally giving you a large candidate pool of qualified students.
+A major benefit to conducting interviews through CSULB is that a Campus Interview posting has filters in place so that only students who meet your basic screening criteria can apply.
+Also, email blasts are sent out to eligible students to promote your Campus Interview opportunity generally giving you a large candidate pool of qualified students.
 CareerLINK Jobs takes care of setting up the interview schedule according to your specifications.
 You choose the type of interview that you prefer, select the candidates that you want to interview and CareerLINK does the rest.
-OCI accepts only full-time, entry-level professional positions or internships for this program.
+Campus Interviews accepts only full-time, entry-level professional positions or internships for this program.

 - Log into CareerLINK